rya-sge/access-denied/_posts/2024-11-25-perceptron-introduction.md

 locale: en-GB
 categories: programmation
 tags: ML AI perceptron neural-network
-description: The perceptron, developed by Frank Rosenblatt in 1958, is one of the earliest and simplest models of **artificial neural networks**.
+description: The perceptron, developed by Frank Rosenblatt in 1958, is one of the earliest and simplest models of artificial neural networks.
 image: /assets/article/mlg/perceptron.drawio.png
 isMath: true
 ---